Migrate to 100.x from 10.2.x

 With respect to packaging maps and taking them offline, ArcGIS Pro lets you create and share offline mobile map packages.
 See Share a mobile map package.
 A Mobile Map Package (.mmpk), represented by the

 MobileMapPackage class, is a set of items bundled together into a single archive file for easy transport.
 The items are one or more maps, their associated layers and data, and optionally networks and locators.
 A mobile map package also includes metadata about the package that you can glean useful information from using the new API.
 You don't need a Local Server to access these packages.
-You can also take the map offline directly using the on-demand and preplanned workflows provided since 100.3.
+You can also take the map offline directly using the on-demand and ahead-of-time workflows provided since 100.3.

 You can also take your connected ArcGIS based feature and tiled layers offline on demand with dedicated tasks and associated jobs, just as you were able to with previous versions.
 However, you might find that the class names and methods differ slightly from previous versions.
 The